 Visiting a Doctor With a CPR Card

-After you have obtained a student visa and are registered with a yellow CPR card (Civil Registration System), you are assigned an English-speaking doctor in your neighborhood.
+After you have obtained a Residence Permit and are registered with a yellow CPR card (Civil Registration System), you are assigned an English-speaking doctor in your neighborhood.
 The doctor’s name is listed on your CPR card.
-Read more on about obtaining your visa.
+Read more about obtaining your Residence Permit and CPR card.

 Visiting a Doctor Without a CPR Card

-If you are a current student and do not yet have a CPR card, you will need to pay for your doctor’s visit, which may cost between 350-500 DKK.
+If you are a current student and do not yet have a CPR card, you will need to pay for your doctor’s visit, which may cost between 400-700 DKK.
 You will need to pay in cash, so please have this money ready before going to your appointment.
 However, if you keep the receipt and fill out an insurance claim form, you can be reimbursed.
 As a student at DIS Copenhagen, visits to a medical doctor, hospitalization, prescriptions, and prescribed medicine are covered by the DIS student insurance.
 Read more about DIS Insurance and how to fill out a form here.
-If you have questions, ask at the Student Life Information Desk during drop-in hours or by emailing them at firstname.lastname@example.org or the Care Team at email@example.com.
+If you have questions, ask at the Student Hub or email firstname.lastname@example.org or the Care Team at email@example.com.